jfinancial/cheatsheets/js_frameworks/rxjs/RxJs_Basics.md

         typeaheadContainer.innerHTML = response.map(b => b.name).join('<br>');
       });
 ```
+- We can also catch and rethrow using `throwError(err)` which is Obserable which will just error

 ### Combination Operators (`startWith()`, `endWith()`, `merge()`, `combineLatest()` and `forkJoin()`)
 - `startWith()` appends a specified value (or values) to the start of a stream (and `endWith()` appends values to the end of a stream):